Kolkir/mlcpp/classification_dlib/README.md

 5. **Multilayer Perceptron**

     I planned to show another classification algorithm for DLib, but Decision trees and Random Forest algorithms are missed in DLib, there are another ones based on SVM.
 So to show something different for classification I used functionality to define and train neural networks, and made simple Multilayer Perceptron for this task.
-I used this [sample](http://dlib.net/dnn_introduction_ex.cpp.html) as base for this tutorial.
+I used this [sample](http://dlib.net/dnn_introduction_ex.cpp.html) as a base for this tutorial.

     As first step I changed labels type from double to unsigned int, because it is an API requirement.